Metascience: Topic mapping

 Science maps could show main interrelated topics within a certain scientific domain, their change over time, and their key actors (researchers, institutions, journals).
 They may help find factors determine the emergence of new scientific fields and the development of interdisciplinary areas and could be relevant for science policy purposes.
 Theories of scientific change could guide "the exploration and interpretation of visualized intellectual structures and dynamic patterns".
 The maps can show the intellectual, social or conceptual structure of a research field.
 Beyond visual maps, expert survey-based studies and similar approaches could identify understudied or neglected societally important areas, topic-level problems (such as stigma or dogma), or potential misprioritizations.
 Examples of such are studies about policy in relation to public health and the social science of climate change mitigation where it has been estimated that only 0.12% of all funding for climate-related research is spent on such despite the most urgent puzzle at the current juncture being working out how to mitigate climate change, whereas the natural science of climate change is already well established.

 There are also studies that map a scientific field or a topic such as the study of the use of research evidence in policy and practice, partly using surveys.

 Controversies, current debates and disagreement

-Some research is investigating scientific controversy or controveries, and may identify currently ongoing major debates (e.g. open questions), and disagreement between scientists or studies.
+Some research is investigating scientific controversy or controversies, and may identify currently ongoing major debates (e.g. open questions), and disagreement between scientists or studies.
 One study suggests the level of disagreement was highest in the social sciences and humanities (0.61%), followed by biomedical and health sciences (0.41%), life and earth sciences (0.29%); physical sciences and engineering (0.15%), and mathematics and computer science (0.06%).
 Such research may also show, where the disagreements are, especially if they cluster, including visually such as with cluster diagrams.